svjack/InfiniteYou/README.md

 The use of the released code, model, and demo must strictly adhere to the respective licenses.
 Our code is released under the [Apache 2.0 License](./LICENSE), and our model is released under the [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://huggingface.co/ByteDance/InfiniteYou/blob/main/LICENSE) for academic research purposes only.
 Any manual or automatic downloading of the face models from [InsightFace](https://github.com/deepinsight/insightface), the [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) base model, LoRAs ([Realism](https://civitai.com/models/631986?modelVersionId=706528) and [Anti-blur](https://civitai.com/models/675581/anti-blur-flux-lora)), *etc.*, must follow their original licenses and be used only for academic research purposes.

 This research aims to positively impact the field of Generative AI.
-Users are granted the freedom to create images using this tool, but they must comply with local laws and use it responsibly.
-The developers do not assume any responsibility for potential misuse by users.
+Any usage of this method must be responsible and comply with local laws.
+The developers do not assume any responsibility for any potential misuse.

 ## 🤗 Acknowledgments